 It is recommended that students obtain medical insurance from their home countries which will cover them during their time at UWC East Africa including travel to and from the school, school sponsored trips and individual travel in the region.
-Alternatively, the school has a medical fund available for residential students that covers most local care during term time.
-This would include coverage of check-ups and routine treatments.
-Please note that it would not include dental, vision or emergency evacuation.
 Please contact us for more information.